 Fitness and Health

 Although previous experience is not required in a moderate trek like this one, it is advised that trekkers prepare themselves before the trek.
-Jogging, cycling or exercising regularly for 2 weeks before the trek helps a lot in the trek.
+Jogging, cycling, or exercising regularly for 2 weeks before the trek helps a lot in the trek.
 Participants with medical conditions must inform us beforehand.

 Food and Accommodation

-In general, trekkers will be facilitated with traditional Nepalese, Tibetian, Continental or Indian dishes depending upon the lodges and teahouses on the way.
-There will be breakfast, welcome and farewell dinner provided in Kathmandu.
+In general, trekkers will be facilitated with traditional Nepalese, Tibetian, Continental, or Indian dishes depending upon the lodges and teahouses on the way.
+There will be breakfast, welcome, and farewell dinner provided in Kathmandu.

-You will solely be responsible for your personal belongings that you carry on the trip.
+You will solely be responsible for the personal belongings that you carry on the trip.
 If you are traveling from abroad, make sure that you have your travel insurance document with you.
 The travel insurance will cover all the expenses during the case of any unfortunate event.

-The means of transportation will be bus, car or jeep while traveling from Kathmandu.
+The means of transportation will be bus, car, or jeep while traveling from Kathmandu.
 For most of the trek, you will have to walk.

 Porters and Guide